 In fulfillment of Measure O Objectives one and four, The Partnership invests in local community-based organizations and school districts to provide youth and gang violence prevention, intervention, and reentry programs and services for youth and families in Santa Rosa.
-Implemented in 2006, the CHOICE Grant Program, including mini-grants, receive 35% of the annual 20% Measure O revenue allocation for Violence and Gang Prevention/Intervention to provide funding to implement these programs.
-Annually, the CHOICE Grant Program provides an average of \$650,000 to \$750,000; funded agencies are required to provide a 50% match.
-The Measure O CHOICE Mini-Grant Program provides up to \$5,000 in one-time funding for agencies to build capacity for their organization to deliver programs to youth and families in Santa Rosa.
+Implemented in 2006, the CHOICE Grant Program, receives 35% of the annual 20% Measure O revenue allocation for Violence and Gang Prevention/Intervention to provide funding to implement these programs.
+Annually, the CHOICE Grant Program provides an average of \$650,000 to \$750,000 to local organizations; funded agencies are required to provide a 50% match.

+Additionally, the Measure O CHOICE Mini-Grant Program provides up to \$5,000 in one-time funding for agencies to build capacity for their organization to deliver programs to youth and families in Santa Rosa.

-CHOICE GRANT PROGRAM, CYCLE IX, FUNDING PER YEAR (JAN.
-1, 2018 - DEC.
-31, 2018 AND JAN.
-1, 2019 - DEC.
-31, 2019):
+CHOICE GRANT PROGRAM, CYCLE X, FUNDING PER YEAR (JAN.
+1, 2020 - DEC.
+31, 2020 AND JAN.
+1, 2021 - DEC.
+31, 2021):